 When rhubarb comes as the harbinger of spring it is hard to know what to do with all that bounty beyond the usual pie and sauce.
 This lacto-fermented chutney will help preserve it, at least for a little while.
 Because of the sugars from the dried fruit, it can turn to alcohol quickly, so eat it up before then or enjoy it as an exciting accompaniment to yogurt, ice cream, or main dish.

-Chop rhubarb finely and add to small bowl.
+- Chop rhubarb fine and add to small bowl.
 Run a sharp knife through the dried fruit and pistachios until they are broken up well.
 Add these to the rhubarb along with all other ingredients.

-Cover and place at room temperature for 2 to 4 days, checking every day to check the culturing progress.
-It is done when the mixture is slightly bubbly, smells fermented, and has some extra zip to it when tasted.
+- Cover and ferment at room temperature for 2-4 days, checking the progress daily.
+It is done when the mixture smells fermented and has some extra zip to it.